Key Compliance and Security Considerations for the Energy Industry

-Office 365 Group Naming Policies help to ensure that Office 365 Groups, and therefore Microsoft Teams, are named according to corporate policy.
-The name of a Team can present challenges if not named appropriately – for example, employees may not know which teams to work or share information within if they are incorrectly named.
-Group naming policies can enforce good hygiene and may also prevent use of specific words, such as reserved words or inappropriate terminology.
+Office 365 Group Naming Policies help ensure that Office 365 Groups, and therefore Microsoft Teams, are named according to corporate policy.
+The name of a Team can present challenges if not named appropriately.
+For example, employees might not know which teams to work or share information within if they are incorrectly named.
+Group naming policies help enforce good hygiene and may also prevent use of specific words, such as reserved words or inappropriate terminology.

 Office 365 Group Expiration Policies help to ensure that Office 365 Groups, and therefore Microsoft Teams, are not retained for longer periods of time than required by the organization.
 This capability helps to prevent two key information management issues:

 - The proliferation of Microsoft Teams that are not necessary or used

 - The over-retention of data that is no longer required by the organization